RevadiSundaram/Namaste-React/1-Inception/notes.md

 - So get React into our project
 - By adding cdn into our project, we can code React

-What is a React?
+# What is a React?
 - React is a Javascript Library

-Who wrote React code?
+# Who wrote React code?
 - Developed by Facebook Developers

-Ways to add React into our project:
+# Ways to add React into our project
 - CDN

-DOM Manipulation
+# DOM Manipulation
 - Removing and adding nodes is costly, thats why we are using React (to write everything in js)

-Giving attributes to the tab
+# Giving attributes to the tab
 const heading = React.createElement("h1",
 {
     id: "heading",